Ignorance, misconceptions and prejudices are some of the hurdles that could block your path to recovery.

 Hepatitis B is one of the most common infectious diseases in the world.
 More than one-third of the world’s population is infected with the virus; some 350 million people worldwide are chronically infected.

 Hep B vaccines will prevent people with the virus from getting sick.

 The Hepatitis B vaccine is effective only for people who have not been infected with the Hepatitis B virus.

 The Hepatitis B virus can be suppressed with oral medication.
 Hepatitis C can be cured in 8-12 weeks.

 With early diagnosis and proper treatment, people with Hepatitis B and Hepatitis C can enjoy a long and healthy life.

 Both are viruses, but they infect different organs.
 They can be passed in similar ways.
 Effective treatments are available for both viruses.

 Some people are only carriers and do not need treatment.

-There is no such thing as only a carrier.
 Once you have chronic Hepatitis B or Hepatitis C, the virus is in the body can lead to serious liver problems over time.
 You need to have regular follow up with your doctor who will decide when treatment is needed.